kestrelm/Creature_Unity/README.md

 For more information on how to use the runtimes, please head over to this [site](http://www.kestrelmoon.com/creaturedocs/Game_Engine_Runtimes_And_Integration/Runtimes_Introduction.html)

+## Features of the Unity Runtime

+- Support for both JSON and Fast Loading Binary FlatBuffers formats
+- Optional High performance Point Caching playback
+- Skin/Item Swapping for different character meshes/regions
+- Animated Region Ordering
+- Game Agents + Controllers for customized Gameplay code
+- MecAnim Support
+- In Game 2 Bone IK
+- Bend Physics support for dangling bone chains via Unity PhysX
+- Smooth Animation Blending/Transitions
+- Unity UI Canvas Renderer Support
+- Gap Step Animation Compression Support
+- High Performance CreaturePack variant for character crowds, background scenes, secondary characters
+- Builds on all platforms ( PC/Mac/Linux/Console/Mobile )

+## Notes on deploying Creature Animations in Unity

+Please note you have the following options to deploy Creature animations in Unity:

+- Standard CreaturePlugin, all the features for main character gameplay requirements
+- CreaturePack, for character crowds, NPCs and scenarios where very high performance playback + loading is required
+- FBX, you can export a character as a FBX asset from Creature if it just uses Bone Motors ( Bone Skinning ), allowing you to use the full Unity Skeletal Animation pipeline

 ## Deploying for iOS and other platforms

 If you are having issues with deploying for platforms like iOS ( **UnusedBytecodeStripper2.exe did not run properly etc.** ), you should give the following a go:

 1) Remove the **CreatureFlatData.dll** from the **Distro** directory